How Much Do Facebook (Meta) Ads Cost in Australia?

 Facebook and Instagram both run on Meta's ad platform, so "Facebook ads" and "Meta ads" mean the same spend.
 That spend splits into two parts:

-• Ad spend — the money that goes to Meta to show your ads.
+- Ad spend — the money that goes to Meta to show your ads.
 You control this with a daily or lifetime budget, and you can change or pause it any time.
+This is yours; it never touches our account.

-• Management — the cost of someone building, testing and running the campaigns, whether that is your time or an agency's fee.
+- Management — the cost of someone building, testing and running the campaigns, whether that is your time or an agency's fee.
+Ours is a flat number, not a percentage of your spend — so we have no incentive to push your budget up just to grow our cut.

 Realistic Meta ad budgets for Australian small businesses